Ali-Ch-001/llm-based-soap-note-generator-evaluator/README.md

 1. Upload `sample_transcript.txt`.
 2. Upload `sample_reference.txt`.
-3. Select 3 GPT models and 1 Gemini model.
+3. Select any combination of models (GPT, Gemini, Local, Hugging Face).
 4. Click **Generate Notes**.
-5. View the results and the comparison chart.
+5. View the **Comparison Matrix** to see the winner.

 ---